 Why is the pomegranate such a prominent symbol of Rosh HaShanah and what are some other ways to use it?

 As I boarded the plane to Israel in the summer of 2002 for my first year of rabbinical school at HUC in Jerusalem, my mother said, "Please, just don't meet an Israeli."
 As soon as the plane touched down at Ben Gurion airport, I knew that I was home.
 A few months later, I met that Israeli.
 From our first conversation, he understood that I was studying to be a rabbi, and I understood that he wanted to live only in Israel.

 I am vegan because I am Jewish.
 Everything that led me to a vegan practice came from my childhood where I kept kosher, learned by asking thoughtful questions, and practiced daily rituals like hand washing and reciting brachot that brought intention to aspects of daily life.

 The month before the High Holidays, Elul, is a time of spiritual preparation and t'shuvah.
 This year, as we conclude a Shmita, or sabbatical year, after focusing on taking time to pause, rest and reflect, I feel a sense of urgency and the need to act.

-Rosh HaShanah and Yom Kippur worship services are among the most-attended services of the year.
-That can be a challenge when those worship experiences are not the easiest entry points to Judaism, especially compared to the joyousness of Simchat Torah, the food and rituals of Hanukkah, or the sensory stimulation of Passover.
+Rosh HaShanah and Yom Kippur worship services are among the most attended services of the year.
+That can be a challenge when the worship experiences are not the easiest entry points to Judaism, especially compared to the joyousness of Simchat Torah, the food and rituals of Hanukkah, or the sensory stimulation of Passover.

 As part of the URJ Reflection Project, a new set of offerings and experiences for the High Holidays in a time of social distance, we’ve also developed three short essays that allow you to go deeper into the essence of Jewish wisdom that grounds these rituals.